Exploitation film: Grindhouses and drive-ins

 "Grindhouse", or "action house", is an American term for a theater that primarily showcased low-budget exploitation films aimed at adult audiences.
 These theaters gained peak popularity in the 1970s and early 1980s, particularly in New York City and other urban centers across North America.
 Historian David Church notes that the term "grindhouse" originates from the "grind policy" – a film programming strategy from the 1920s involving continuous showings at discounted prices that increased throughout the day.
 This approach contrasted sharply with the era's more traditional exhibition model, which featured fewer daily screenings and tiered ticket pricing based on seating, typically in large, studio-owned theaters.
 Grindhouses began to decline in the mid-1980s with the rise of home video.

 A drive-in theater is an outdoor movie venue featuring a large screen, a projection booth, a concession stand, and a parking area where patrons can watch films from the comfort of their cars.
 These theaters evolved over time in both structure and technology.
 Initially, audio was delivered through speakers on the screen or individual wired speakers hooked to car windows, but this system was eventually replaced by microbroadcasting the film's soundtrack to car radios, offering better sound quality and eliminating the risk of damaging windows or cords.
 As drive-ins began to decline in popularity during the 1960s and 1970s, theater owners sought to attract audiences by screening low-cost exploitation films, dubbed "drive-in" films.
 Some producers even made films specifically for this market, and the constant demand for new content led to the theory that they would "grind out" films – an idea that may have influenced the term "grindhouse".

 Major subgenres

-Exploitation films may adopt the subject matter and styling of regular film genres, particularly horror films and documentary films, and their themes are sometimes influenced by other so-called exploitative media, such as pulp magazines.
+Exploitation films may adopt the subject matter and styling of regular film genres, particularly action, horror and thriller films, and their themes are sometimes influenced by other so-called exploitative media, such as pulp magazines.
 They often blur the distinctions between genres by containing elements of two or more genres at a time.
 Their subgenres are identifiable by the characteristics they use.

+Automobile/auto racing films

+Automobile films are films whose plots focus on, or prominently feature, cars and other automobiles.
+Some of these films focus specifically on auto racing.
+Such films were popular from the mid-1960s through the 1980s.
+They can be regarded as a subgenre of action film.

+Notable films in this subgenre include The Great Race (1965), Grand Prix (1966), Duel (1971), Le Mans (1971), Vanishing Point (1971), Gone in 60 Seconds (1974), Death Race 2000 (1975), Smokey and the Bandit (1977), Mad Max (1979), The Cannonball Run (1981) and Pink Cadillac (1989).
+Some automobile-focused films combine the action and horror genres.
+Notable examples include The Car (1977), Maximum Overdrive (1986) and The Wraith (1986).